...

 Allow me to answer this question with a Star Wars analogy.

-Imagine Hatha yoga as the beginning of your Jedi training.
 Just as younglings begin their training with the basics of the Force, so too do beginners start with the fundamentals of Hatha yoga.
 Hatha yoga is like the lightsaber of yoga styles, the essential tool that every Jedi (yogi) needs in their toolbox.

-Hatha yoga is like training with Yoda on Dagobah – it’s a slower-paced practice that allows you to master basic poses like downward dog and breathing techniques before moving on to more advanced Jedi (yoga) skills.
-Just as Luke Skywalker had to master his physical and mental abilities before he could take on Darth Vader, so too must you develop a strong foundation in Hatha yoga before attempting more challenging yoga styles such as Ashtanga yoga.
+Hatha yoga is like training with Yoda on Dagobah – it’s a slower-paced practice that allows you to master basic poses like Downward Dog and breathing techniques before moving on to more advanced Jedi (yoga) skills.
+Just as Luke Skywalker had to master his physical and mental abilities before he could take on Darth Vader, so too must you develop a strong foundation in Hatha yoga before attempting more challenging yoga styles such as Ashtanga Yoga.

 So, my young padawan, if you’re a beginner, fear not.
 Hatha yoga is the perfect way to begin your Jedi (yoga) training.